PurvaDeekshit/CMPE-255-Spring19-Research-Project/README.md

 The training dataset includes images of flowers with their correct text description.
 Then input for generating a new image is a sentence of words.
 The model is then conditioned on text features encoded by a hybrid character-level convolutional recurrent neural network.
 And the final image is produced.

 This is how GANs are trained and used to generate images on their own.
 The discriminator concept can be applied to existing deep learning applications also.
 We can add a layer of discriminator into existing deep learning network to provide feedback and improve accuracy.

-Why	GANs are important:

-• Generation of images (Sampling) is straightforward.
-• Robust to Overfitting	since Generator	never sees the training	data.
-• Experiments show that GANs learn statistical data better than any other model.